Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

 In order to guarantee existence of the relative entropy density, $\mu$ has to be \textit{asymptotically decoupled} as defined in \cite{Pf02,KuLeRe04}.
-Denote $\L_n$ the centered box with side-length $2n+1$. \begin{defn} A positive measure $\mu$ on $(\O,\SS)$ is called asymptotically decoupled if \begin{enumerate} \item there exist $d:\N\mapsto\N$ and $c:\N\mapsto[0,\infty)$, such that
+For this, denote $\L_n$ the centered box with side-length $2n+1$. \begin{defn} A probability measure $\mu$ on $(\O,\SS)$ is called \emph{asymptotically decoupled} if \begin{enumerate} \item there exist $d:\N\mapsto\N$ and $c:\N\mapsto[0,\infty)$, such that

 \item for all $i\in\Z^d$, $n\in\N$, $A\in\SS$ measurable w.r.t.~$\L_n+i$ and $B\in\SS$ measurable w.r.t.~$(\L_{n+d(n)}+i)^c$, we have

 \end{enumerate} \end{defn}